Why Your AI "Fine-Tuning" Budget Is a Total Waste of Capital in 2026

 -

-Rather than one prompt asking "How do these drugs interact?", you use a cascade of 10+ different evaluation prompts.
+Rather than one prompt asking "How do these drugs interact?", you use a cascade of 12 different evaluation prompts.

 -

-You have prompts specifically designed to check for drug-to-drug interactions, but instead of just asking "do these drugs interact? and how?" you have layered prompts that check for alternate names for those drugs, and then multiple permutations of prompts that check for specific drug to drug interactions you want to check for, with every possible combination of drug name you've identified.
+You have prompts specifically designed to check for drug-to-drug contradictions, but instead of just asking "do these drugs interact? and how?" you have layered prompts that check for alternate names for those drugs, and then multiple permutations of prompts that check for specific drug to drug interactions you want to check for, with every possible combination of drug name you've identified.

 -